 Interest expense includes unused facility fees associated with our credit facility, which is structured as an asset based lending instrument.
-Our interest expense will fluctuate based on the seasonal borrowing requirements associated with acquiring inventory in advance of key holiday selling periods and fluctuation in the variable interest rates we are charged on outstanding balances.
-Our credit facility may be used to fund seasonal inventory needs and new and remodel store capital requirements in excess of our cash on hand and cash flow from operations.
 Our credit facility interest is based on a variable interest rate structure which can result in increased cost in periods of rising interest rates.